 Functional disorders of internal organs refer to disruptions in the normal functioning of organs when structural changes may not be evident from investigations.
 Such disorders can significantly affect a patient's quality of life, causing discomfort, pain, and various unpleasant symptoms.
 Identifying the causes and treating these disorders is essential for restoring normal body function.
 Doctors at the "Dobrobut" Clinical Vertebrology Center understand the patient's condition and take all necessary measures to alleviate symptoms and restore health.

-What are functional disorders of internal organs and why do they occur
+What are the functional disorders of internal organs and why do they occur

-Functional disorders of internal organs are conditions in which pathological changes in the functioning of one or several organs occur not due to organic diseases but as a result of regulatory disturbances.
-The main causes of such disorders include:
+Functional disorders of internal organs are states in which pathological changes in the functioning of one or more organs happen not due to organic diseases, but as a result of regulatory disturbances.
+The main causes of such disorders are:

-- Stress and emotional factors: the higher the level of stress, the greater the likelihood of disorders arising.
+- Stress and emotional factors: the higher the level of stress, the greater the likelihood of disorders occurring.

-- Poor nutrition: an unhealthy diet can lead to disruptions in the functioning of digestive organs.
+- Improper nutrition: an unhealthy diet can lead to malfunctions in the digestive organs.

-- Insufficient physical activity: a sedentary lifestyle can cause disturbances in the functioning of the intestines and other organs.
+- Insufficient physical activity: leading a sedentary lifestyle can provoke disturbances in the functioning of the intestines and other organs.

-- Hormonal changes: affect the normal functioning of various organs and systems.
+- Hormonal changes: they affect the normal functioning of various organs and systems.

 Main disorders and their symptoms

-The doctors at "Dobrobut" are engaged in the diagnosis and treatment of many diseases.
-Most often, patients come to them with the following disorders:
+The doctors at “Dobrobut” are involved in the diagnosis and treatment of many diseases.
+Patients most frequently approach them with the following disorders:

-Prostatitis — is inflammation of the prostate gland, which can be acute or chronic.
-Symptoms may include pain in the pelvic area, groin, or genital organs, problems with urination (frequent urges, pain, delay), general weakness, and feelings of malaise, blood in urine or semen.
-Causes can be infectious (bacteria) or non-infectious (circulatory disorders, stress).
+Prostatitis — this is inflammation of the prostate gland, which can be acute or chronic.
+Symptoms may include pain in the pelvic area, groin, or genitals, problems with urination (frequent urges, pain, retention), general weakness, and a feeling of malaise, blood in urine or sperm.
+Causes may be infectious (bacteria) or non-infectious (circulatory disturbances, stress).

-Intestinal dyskinesia and biliary dyskinesia — these are disorders of the motor function of organs.
-Symptoms may manifest as abdominal pain, usually of a spasmodic nature, a feeling of bloating, constipation or diarrhea, nausea that sometimes accompanies meals.
-Various factors can contribute to the development of dyskinesia, from stress to poor nutrition and infections.
+Intestinal and biliary dyskinesia - these are disorders of the motor function of the organs.
+They may manifest with symptoms such as abdominal pain, usually of a spasmodic nature, a feeling of bloating, constipation or diarrhea, nausea, which occasionally accompanies meals.
+Various factors can contribute to the occurrence of dyskinesia, ranging from stress to poor nutrition and infections.

-Adhesive disease — a condition in which connective tissue (adhesions) forms between organs, potentially causing pain in the abdominal area, and functional disturbances of the intestines (constipation, pain during defecation).
-In case of inflammation, an increase in temperature and other general symptoms may also occur.
-Causes can include surgical interventions, infections, or inflammatory processes.
+Adhesive disease - a condition in which connective tissue (adhesions) forms between organs, which can cause pain in the abdominal area, disorder of bowel function (constipation, pain during defecation).
+If inflammation develops, it can also lead to elevated temperature and other general symptoms.
+Causes may include surgical interventions, infections, or inflammatory processes.

-Certain forms of dysmenorrhea — a pathological state characterized by painful menstruation.
+Certain forms of dysmenorrhea - a pathological condition characterized by painful menstruation.
 It manifests as severe cramps and pain in the lower abdomen, which may be accompanied by nausea or headaches, emotional changes, and fatigue.
-Causes may be either primary (active physiological response to hormones) or secondary (existing gynecological problems).
+The causes can be either primary (active body response to hormones) or secondary (presence of gynecological problems).

 When to see a doctor